 PPS Thanks for being a woman.

 The middle boy comes home to play…

-Graham had arrived on Thursday evening for a short sojourn.
-It was Monday lunchtime, and we were down at the watefront.
+Graham arrived on Thursday evening for a short sojourn.
+Monday at lunchtime, we were down at the waterfront.
 Until that day, it had been three days of gray skies and rain, but I knew the sun would come sooner or later because Hali just never lets me down.
-Above us hung a brilliant blue canvas with giant orange sun poked into the middle and beside us roared the high fidelity soundtrack of the Atlantic’s choppy waves bashing agains boats and rock and dock.
+Above us hung a brilliant blue canvas with giant orange sun poked in the middle, beside us roared the high fidelity soundtrack of the Atlantic’s choppy waves bashing agains boats and rock and dock.
 As Graham and Sara and I trekked along the dock’s wooden slats, so it was our lovely walk morphed into a running comedy duo-logue, courtesy of Graham and Sara and exclusively for me, their one-woman audience.

 The two of them had become consumed with the invention of ‘letters’ as written by me, in praise of women and in admonishment of males for supposed sexism, whether deserved or not.
-They perfectly captured my tendency to rant away while standing firmly on my life-isn’t-fair-for-women feminist soapbox, wearing my thigh high, black leather boots, of course.
-Each time I thought they’d run the course of possible parodies that nailed my sometimes over-the-top, occasionally illogical and at times reverse-sexist tendencies concerning gender, they’d start riffing off each other again, coming up with even cleverer, more preposturous quips.
+They perfectly captured my tendency to rant while standing firmly on my life-isn’t-fair-for-women feminist soapbox, wearing thigh high, black leather boots, of course.
+Each time I thought they’d run the course of possible parodies to nail my sometimes over-the-top, occasionally illogical and what they deem my reverse-sexist tendencies concerning gender, they’d start riffing again, coming up with even cleverer, more preposturous quips.

 Dear Garbage man

 Do you know who I am?
 I have a blog… Listen, I’m kinda thinkin’ I might like to be a garbage man myself.
 But we gotta do something about the name first.